-Which of the following is NOT a type of connective tissue? | Channels for Pearson+
+Which of the following is not a type of connective tissue? | Channels for Pearson+

 1

-Recognize the function of nervous tissue: Nervous tissue is responsible for transmitting electrical signals throughout the body.
-It is not involved in structural support or cohesion, which are the primary functions of connective tissues.
+Consider the function of nervous tissue: Nervous tissue is responsible for transmitting electrical signals in the body and is not classified as connective tissue.

-Differentiate between connective and nervous tissue: Connective tissues primarily provide support and structure, while nervous tissue is involved in communication and control within the body.

-Conclude which option is not a connective tissue: Based on the functions and characteristics, nervous tissue is not a type of connective tissue, as it serves a different role in the body.
+Conclude that nervous tissue is not a type of connective tissue, as it serves a different primary function in the body.

 Watch next